 - Fast heartbeat

 These symptoms can be very uncomfortable and potentially dangerous, but it’s not always clear when someone is experiencing them.
-If you think that someone that you love might be abusing cocaine, keep an eye out for the physical signs of cocaine use.
+If you think that someone that you love might be abusing cocaine, keep an eye out for the signs of cocaine use and abuse.

-It may be hard to tell when a person is using cocaine, but if they use it frequently then signs will eventually begin to show.
-Some of the most common signs of cocaine use and abuse include:
+It may be hard to tell when someone is using cocaine, but if they use it frequently, they may display some cocaine behaviors.
+Some of the most common behavioral signs of cocaine use and abuse, or cocaine behaviors, include:

 - Mood swings